IDAEA-EVS/Geopropy/README.md

 ***geopropy***

-This repository contains Automatic 3D Geological Cross Section Generation
+This repository contains Automatic 3D Geological Cross Section Generation.
+For more info, refer to this [article](https://doi.org/10.1016/j.envsoft.2022.105309)

 ##############################